 Interior Design Alumni Share Experiences

-“Students need to hear from industry professionals other than just their instructors,” CPTC program instructor Julie Watts said.
+“Students need to hear from industry professionals other than just their instructors,” said event organizer and CPTC program instructor Julie Watts.
 “The interior design industry is so vast and diverse that no one designer’s career experiences will be the same as another’s.”

 Pollard works as an interior designer for American Design Firm.
 Stakhovich is a showroom manager at Pental Granite & Marble, while Wiggins is a project manager at Sound Kitchen & Bath and Mitchell is a Senior Interior Designer at Staples Business Advantage.
 Each alumnus shared her experience in the workplace, including successes and difficulties, and offered advice for students.